susanyang17/doc/tutorial/tutorial.md

 ---

 # Overview
- [Keikai](https://keikai.io/) is an extensible, customizable, and integrable Java AJAX web spreadsheet component that delivers Excel-like experience for your Java web application.
-It has UI similar to Excel including a toolbar, formula bar, and sheet tabs and provides mostly-common features such as editing text and styles, merging, sorting cells and inserting, deleting, and freezing rows and columns.
-Keikai not only supports over 75% of Excel formulas and you can even add your own ones.
+ [Keikai](https://keikai.io/) is an embeddable Java Web spreadsheet component that delivers Excel-like functionalities to your Web application.
+It has an UI similar to Excel including a main sheet canvas, a toolbar, a formula bar, and sheet tabs and provides commonly used features such as editing text and styles, merging and sorting cells; and inserting, deleting, and freezing rows and columns.
+In addition Keikai provides built-in Excel formulas and allows you to plugin your own functions.

-You can import your xlsx file into Keikai and edit the file with your browser.
-Unlike other online spreadsheet such as Google Sheets or Microsoft Office online, you can integrate Keikai with your enterprise back-end systems seamlessly and create collaborative and dynamic enterprise applications at minimal cost.
-You can call versatile Java APIs to control and configure Keikai.
-Besides, you can listen to events triggered by user actions like clicking a cell, or selecting a sheet, then implement your application logic in an event listener.
+You can import your xlsx file into Keikai and edit the file within your browser.
+You can also populate data from your database or data source to Keikai and save it back to DB after editing.
+You can call versatile Java APIs to control and configure Keikai and seamlessly integrate it with your backend system.
+Besides, you can listen to events triggered by user actions like clicking a cell or selecting a sheet, and then implement your application logic in an event listener.

-This tutorial introduce you how to use Keikai with several basic examples including setup and API usage.

 # Quick Start
-Just clone [tutorial project](https://github.com/keikai/keikai-tutorial) and follow the instructions in readme.md to start up the project with jetty.
-Then you can start to experience Keikai with your browser.
+Just clone the [tutorial project](https://github.com/keikai/keikai-tutorial) and follow the instructions in readme.md to start up the project with Jetty.
+Then you can start to experience Keikai in your browser.
+Here we introduce two typical use cases: Online Editor and Work with Database.

 # Setup with Maven
-If you want to create your own Maven project, you need to add the repository:
+If you wish to create your own Maven project instead of using the tutorial project, add the following repository:

 ```xml
 <repository>